gvwilson/sensibleadventures/bookster/bookster.md

 man asleep on guard and the young lovers who had snuck in for some privacy walked away with nothing worse than scratches.

-Rumors scampered around like rabbits.
+Rumors scampered around like frightened rats.
 The mountain had crushed an entire town when it berthed.
 Hundreds were dead, or none, or a thousand vengeful Hett ghosts had come to eat everyone's souls.
 The magician Thomas had stolen the spell that kept the mountain flying, and the captain wanted his head.

 Amidst the confusion, Erileine jostled her way downstairs and ran pell-mell back to the infirmary.
 The bookster's face was drawn, but